dstl/lighthouse/README.md

 `LIGHTHOUSE_DB` environment variable), you will need to replace `lighthouse` with that.

+### Rebuild the Whoosh index

+Once restored you will need to rebuild the search index, so that searching yields results that aren't out of date.

+The easiest way to do this to trigger the `Deploy Lighthouse` job on Jenkins, as rebuilding the index is a standard part of deployment.

+To do this manually:

+1. SSH in to the lighthouse box

+        > ssh ec2-user@www.lighthouse.pw

+2. Become the `lighthouse` user

+        ec2-user@~ > sudo su - lighthouse

+3. Activate the virtualenv that contains lighthouses dependencies

+        lighthouse@~ > cd /opt/lighthouse/app
+        lighthouse@app > source /opt/lighthouse/virtualenv/activate

+4. Run the `rebuild_index` command

+        lighthouse@app > python manage.py rebuild_index

 ## How to modify static assets

 Lighthouse contains some "static" content assets which are not generated at